 Most people asking for an AEO tool just want to know whether the engines name them, without a four-figure bill.
 Several tools cover this well at the low end.

 Otterly.ai is the common starting point, with an entry plan reported around $29 a month and coverage across the major engines.
 Peec AI sits a step up, around €89 a month, and is the tool practitioners most often name when they want depth without enterprise pricing.
 AIclicks and Rank Prompt round out the budget tier, both reported well under $100 a month, with Rank Prompt aimed at agencies juggling multiple clients.
-All of these track mentions and citations across ChatGPT, Perplexity, Gemini, and Google's AI Overviews, which is the coverage that matters.
+All of these cover the major engines, though Gemini often costs extra (on Otterly it is a paid add-on on every plan), so check the engine list against where your buyers actually ask.

 If You Need Deeper Citation and Content Intelligence